-The Monday essay: The story behind the manufactured leadership speculation
+The story behind the manufactured leadership speculation

 Journalists and editors need to re-evaluate their priorities and begin asking the hard questions and follow real stories, not chase endless leadership fabrications.